4.0 Acceptable Use Policy

 4.3.6 University website

-Refer to Marketing & Communication website policies.
+Refer to Office of Communication and Marketing website policies.

 4.3.7 Sanctions Procedures